-This is simply the money that you need to deal with that identified risk if occurs.
+This is simply the money that you need to deal with that identified risk if it occurs.

-For example, during execution of the project you identify that there may be a breakdown in equipment and you need to replace it with a new one.
+For example, during the project’s execution, you identify that there may be a breakdown in the equipment, and you need to replace it with a new one.
 And the cost of new equipment is 5000 $.
 This is the impact value.

 It can be a cost impact or the schedule impact (Time is money).